sustance/sustance/README.md

 #______TRAVEL BOOK______

-- a  All pdfs for a single name prefix (trip) for the first day af travel on that trip
+1. All pdfs for a single name prefix (trip) for the first day af travel on that trip

-- b  Get PDFs of all ticket and in target folder with names YYYMMDDi-* where "i" sets sequence within date.
+2. Get PDFs of all ticket and in target folder with names YYYMMDDi-* where "i" sets sequence within date.

-- c  run: incpdfTravel.lua 20241210 YYMMDD <-- for trips to include in this book
+3.  run: incpdfTravel.lua 20241210 YYMMDD <-- for trips to include in this book

 --> Script 1-*.sh does this